 All weight gain stems from digestive toxins created by improperly functioning digestive fire.
 Your digestive fire can become weak or aggravated if you eat the wrong foods for your metabolic type or just eat the same foods over and over again.
 Eating tasteless or highly processed foods will lower your digestive fire as will drinking lots of ice cold water all day, staying up too late, eating at irregular times, or not moving your body enough.
 Isn’t it interesting that many of these factors have nothing to do with reducing calories?
 Can you start seeing why diets do not work?

 By eating right for your metabolic type, you can repair, rebuild and maintain a good digestive fire.
 This concept of a digestive fire is key – not only to a balanced weight but to health and longevity.
 Let me emphasize that extra weight is always a sign of nutritional and metabolic imbalance.
 And despite the current assumption that says weight loss is easy – its calories in and calories out.
 The truth is that your weight is influenced by what types of food you eat and in which combinations, when they are eaten, and how they are digested and absorbed.
 If any of these factors are not working optimally, then your body will not function well and your weight will accumulate as digestive toxins accumulate.
 You could be eating organic healthy foods, but if you are eating them in the wrong combination for your metabolic type, or eating at the wrong time of day – then your body knows it and will pack on the pounds.

-If you would like to start on a new pattern of behavior that leads to sustained weight control and stop the yo-yo dieting once and for all; then feel free to talk with me about strategies that can help build that digestive fire and turn you into an efficient fat-burner.
+If you would like to start on a new pattern of behavior that leads to sustained weight control and stop the yo-yo dieting once and for all, download my 7 Steps to Great Digestion below for strategies that can help build that digestive fire and turn you into an efficient fat-burner.